The Bethe Ansatz as a Quantum Circuit: The short gates

 which is easily seen to reduce to the identity when the rightmost leg is in $\ket{0}$.
 The notation $a\to b$ means that the $a$th row of $C$ is substituted by the $b$th row of $\widehat C$.

-Using the matrix $L$, \eqref{small6} can be recast as
+Using the matrix $L$,~\eqref{small6} can be recast as

 In the derivation of the matrices $A$ and $B$, we have assumed that this network builds Bethe wavefunctions.
-In Appendix \ref{appBTN} on the other hand, these states are shown to be created by the probabilistic circuitlike network Hence the correctness of the short gate construction relies upon the equivalence of \eqref{small8} and \eqref{small9}.
+In Appendix~\ref{appBTN} on the other hand, these states are shown to be created by the probabilistic circuitlike network

+Hence the correctness of the short gate construction relies upon the equivalence of~\eqref{small8} and~\eqref{small9}.
 In particular, it completes the proof that the $M$ magnon ABC on $N$ qubits builds the desired Bethe wavefunction when $k=M$.
-The different dimensions of the green gates in \eqref{small8} and \eqref{small9} however render a general demonstration of the equivalence difficult.
-We have checked that it holds up to~\mbox{$k=5$} using computer algebra software, and tested it numerically up to $k=10$.
+The different dimensions of the green gates in~\eqref{small8} and~\eqref{small9} however render a general demonstration of the equivalence difficult.
+We have checked that it holds up to~\mbox{$k=5$} using computer algebra software, and tested it numerically up to $k=10$ with \texttt{Qibo}~\cite{qibo_paper}, an open source library to simulate quantum circuits.
+The programs to reproduce these results are available in~\cite{code_abc}.